Aiko-IT-Systems/Discord-React-Components/README.md

 ## Changes
 - Adds `<discord-code-block>`
 - Adds `<discord-header>`
+- Adds better support in `<discord-time>`
+	- Automatically updating based on timestamp and format option
 - Adds better support in `<discord-attachment>`
 	- Adds support for generic attachments, videos, and audio (changes also reflected in the react bindings)